bmbferreira/orb-monorepo-test/README.md

 # orb-monorepo-test

-Test orb publishing for multiple orbs within the same repo.
+Sample project to test CircleCI orb publishing for multiple orbs within the same repo.